 Science in the service of religion?
 A museum study

-Applications are invited for an AHRC-funded PhD studentship based at University College London, in collaboration with the University of Oxford History of Science Museum.
+This AHRC-funded PhD studentship is based at University College London, in collaboration with the University of Oxford History of Science Museum.
 The successful applicant will undertake a PhD to study astronomical and mathematical instruments in the collection of the History of Science Museum in Oxford, to examine what establishes their identity as ‘Islamic’ or ‘European’ and ask whether alternative labels, groupings and contextualisation(s) might be more appropriate.

 The Iron Age to Roman Transition in Britain from the Perspective of Coin Hoards